standardebooks/web/README.md

     The website pulls all ebook information from what is contained in `/standardebooks.org/web/www/ebooks/`.
 It does not inspect `/standardebooks.org/ebooks/`.
 Therefore it is possible for one or the other to hold different catalogs if they become out of sync.

-    To automatically populate your server with ebooks from https://github.com/standardebooks/, you can use sync-ebooks and deploy-ebook-to-www in the [scripts](scripts) directory.
-If you don’t want to clone all ebooks, don’t use sync-ebooks, and instead clone the books you want into `/standardebooks.org/ebooks` with `git clone --bare`.
+    To automatically populate your server with ebooks from https://github.com/standardebooks/, you can use `sync-ebooks` and `deploy-ebook-to-www` in the [scripts](scripts) directory.
+If you don’t want to clone all ebooks, don’t use `sync-ebooks`, and instead clone the books you want into `/standardebooks.org/ebooks` with `git clone --bare`.
 To clone a list of books, you can use `while IFS= read -r line; do git clone --bare "${line}"; done < urllist.txt`

 # Testing